Locations:

 Granulocytes

 Granulocytes — the most common type of white blood cell — have small granules that release enzymes when your immune system is under attack.
-This occurs during an infection, allergic reaction or asthma episode.
-Granulocytes are produced from stem cells in your bone marrow and only live for a few days.
+This can happen during an infection, allergic reaction or asthma episode.
+Granulocytes form in your bone marrow and only live for a few days.

 Overview